VICE-Team/svn-mirror/vice/doc/building/GTK3-cross-build-setup.md

 (Perhaps more, we'll get to it when we hit a problem)

+#### Fix pkg-config for Windows cross-building

+Currently (2019-07-14), Debian has an issue with running pkg-config for Windows cross-builds.
+Whenever you run into a message like:

+    Please install dpkg-dev to use pkg-config when cross-building

+Don't bother installing dpkg-dev, it's already installed and reinstalling won't fix anything.

+Edit `/usr/share/pkg-config-crosswrapper` and comment out the 'if [ "$?" != 0 ]
+branch after the multiarch="...." line (line 13 on my box).

 #### Optional packages

 * A decent text editor, I'm using Vim: